Richard-Burd/rubypython-example-setup/README.md

 ## Ruby on Rails
 There is a <a href='https://stackoverflow.com/questions/18144087/using-the-rubypython-gem-in-ruby-on-rails-how-do-you-call-a-python-script-from'> discussion here</a> on RubyPython crashing ```$ rails server```.
 Check it out if you're planning on using Rails.

+## Passing Values from Ruby to Python
+All of the values in this workspace are strings.
+I have had poor luck sharing integers and arrays between Python & Ruby blocks.
+I haven't had a chance to collaborate classes or convert Ruby arrays to Python libraries either.
+If you have a clean way of doing so, feel free to push some add-ons to this repo.